Google Cloud Results

 A seismic shift

-“With Google Docs, some of our reporters have cut the time spent writing by over 65%.
+“With Google Docs, some of our reporters have cut the time spent writing by over 65 percent.
 Because Google Docs is so reliable, they don’t worry about losing their work.” - Julie Moos, Shared News Director, McClatchy

 Prior to the mid 2000s, the local news brands owned by McClatchy were a collection of 30 media companies operating independently.
 Then came the Great Recession of 2007-2009.
 With the need for belt-tightening measures, McClatchy’s decentralized approach was no longer viable.
 “We had to radically change our cost structure to operate more efficiently,” says Terry.
 “But our fragmented technology wouldn’t allow for it.”